Konrad-Skowron/BurningForestSimulation/README.md

 # BurningForestSimulation

 The program simulates the spread of a fire in a forest with the use of a two-dimensional mesh of any size.
+Tree catches on fire if there is burned tree in Moore neighborhood.
 The simulation begins with a random mesh initialization.
 The `forestation` initialization parameter corresponds to the tree density.

 **T** - tree
 **X** - no tree